 - Check out the historic and perfectly pastel Georgian row houses of Rainbow Row.

 - Relax along the waterfront at White Point Gardens, which offers views of Fort Sumter and Charleston Harbor.
-There’s a gazebo, Civil War cannons, and giant live oak trees.
+A gazebo, Civil War cannons, and giant live oak trees exist.

 - Hang out for the sunset along the waterfront near the US Coast Guard Station.